ManuelJuliao/DownloadsOrganizer/README.md

 # FilesOrganizer
-Automatically organize folder by type of file
+Automatically organize files in desired folder by type of file.

 Change ```file_path``` to desired folder path.